Many professions require some form of programming. Accountants program

 Design Recipes apply to both complete programs and individual functions.
-This book deals with just two recipes for complete programs: one for programs with graphical user interface (GUI) and one for batch programs.
+This book deals with just two recipes for complete programs: one for programs with a graphical user interface (GUI) and one for batch programs.
 In contrast, design recipes for functions come in a wide variety of flavors: for atomic forms of data such as numbers; for enumerations of different kinds of data; for data that compounds other data in a fixed manner; for finite but arbitrarily large data; and so on.

 The function-level design recipes share a common design process.
 Figure 1 displays its six essential steps.
 The title of each step specifies the expected outcome(s); the “commands” suggest the key activities.
 Examples play a central role at almost every stage.Instructors Have students copy figure 1 on one side of an index card.
 When students are stuck, ask them to produce their card and point them to the step where they are stuck.
 For the chosen data representation in step 1, writing down examples proves how real-world information is encoded as data and how data is interpreted as information.
 Step 3 says that a problem-solver must work through concrete scenarios to gain an understanding of what the desired function is expected to compute for specific examples.
 This understanding is exploited in step 5, when it is time to define the function.
 Finally, step 6 demands that examples are turned into automated test code, which ensures that the function works properly for some cases.
 Running the function on real-world data may reveal other discrepancies between expectations and results.